apache/maven-assembly-plugin/src/site/markdown/index.md

 If you have questions about the plugin's usage, look at the [FAQ](./faq.html) and contact the [user mailing list](./mailing-lists.html).
 The posts to the mailing list are archived and may already contain the answer to your question.
 You can browse the [mail archive](./mailing-lists.html).

-If you think the plugin is missing a feature or has a defect, you can file a feature request or bug report in our [issue tracker](./issue-management.html).
+If the plugin is missing a feature or has a defect, file a feature request or bug report in our [issue tracker](./issue-management.html).
 When you create a new issue, provide a clear description of your concern.
 For bug fixes, developers must be able to reproduce your problem.
 Attach debug logs, POMs, or small demo projects to the issue.
 Contributors can check out the project from our [source repository](./scm.html) and find information in the [guide to helping with Maven](/guides/development/guide-helping.html).

 ## Examples

-For more understanding of the Assembly Plugin, see the [examples](./examples/index.html).
+For a deeper understanding of the Assembly Plugin, see the [examples](./examples/index.html).